Greenwich Polo Club: Sentebale Royal Salute Polo Cup

-On May 15, 2013, Greenwich Polo Club hosted the Sentebale Royal Salute Polo Cup, a charity match which raised US$1 million for Sentebale.
+On May 15, 2013, Greenwich Polo Club hosted the Sentebale Royal Salute Polo Cup, a charity match that raised US$1 million for Sentebale.
 Prince Harry co-founded the charity Sentebale with Prince Seeiso of Lesotho to benefit the impoverished children of his small African country.
 The Sentebale Land Rover team was captained by Royal Salute Ambassador Malcolm Borwick with team members Marc Ganzi, Michael Carrazza and Prince Harry, one of the founding Patrons of Sentebale.
 The St. Regis polo team was captained by Sentebale's Ambassador Nacho Figueras with team members Peter Orthwein, Steve Lefkowitz and Dawn Jones.

 Current Tournaments:

 Shreve, Crump & Low Cup

 The Shreve, Crump & Low Cup was a huge success in its inaugural year at Greenwich Polo Club.
-The season opening tournament proved to be an exciting one with a strong performance from the new team, Huntsman, who are the very first champions of the tournament.
-Team sponsor Dillon Bacon and his young team played extremely well in the final, scoring 15 goals in route to the Cup.
-The first ever MVP went to Toro Ruiz, who showed poise and determination with multiple high scoring performances.
+The season-opening tournament proved to be an exciting one with a strong performance from the new team, Huntsman, who are the very first champions of the tournament.
+Team sponsor Dillon Bacon and his young team played extremely well in the final, scoring 15 goals en route to the Cup.
+The first-ever MVP went to Toro Ruiz, who showed poise and determination with multiple high-scoring performances.
 Last season Toro was the leading scorer at GPC for the season, as it looks like this trend will continue yet again in 2018.
 The 2019 Shreve, Crump & Low Cup was another smashing success, with the young team The Island House taking the trophy in a 6 team battle.
 Thank you to all who made this tournament possible, and especially Shreve, Crump & Low Greenwich Avenue for your long-time support of Greenwich Polo Club.
 We look forward to seeing everyone at the East Coast Open kick-off event hosted by Shreve, Crump & Low.